Helena Kantakouzene: Empress

+Later life

-After John V died in 1391, Helena became a nun in the convent of Kyra Martha in Constantinople, adopting the name of Hypomone.
+John V died in 1391, and Helena became a nun in the convent of Kyra Martha in Constantinople, adopting the name of Hypomone.
 Nicol suggests she took up her vocation after July 1392, for there is evidence that she was still taking an active part in the affairs of state at that time.

+She served as regent for her son Manuel II during his absence on his meeting with the Porte in Serres in 1393.

 She died in 1396, sometime between October and December.

 Family

 Helena and John V had at least eleven children— five sons and at least six daughters.
 These known children include: